 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).
 Read the full disclosure policy here.

 The 7th arrondissement in Paris, or Paris 7, was my home for eight months.
 I lived on rue du Bac and found this aristocratic area of Paris a perfect location to live and explore the city.
 Part of my life on rue du Bac was during one of the COVID-19 confinements.
-My easy access to the Seine and the walkway, Les Berges de la Seine, along the banks kept me sane.
+My easy access to the Seine River, the Eiffel Tower, and the Seine pathway, Les Berges de la Seine, kept me sane.

-Living close to the Eiffel Tower was never on my bucket list but there was some comfort in living close by.
+Living close to the Eiffel Tower was never on my bucket list but I loved it.
 I popped over during a snowfall and when the magnolias and cherry blossoms made their appearance.
 Its beam guided me home when the streets of Paris were empty.

 Yes.
 The 7th arrondissement is the Eiffel Tower district.
 The Iron Lady is the highlight of Paris 7.

-You just can’t set foot in Paris without seeing her infamous tower.
+You just can’t set foot in Paris without seeing the tour Eiffel.
 I am still surprised at the effect the Eiffel Tower has on me.
 It’s magical every time.

 The Eiffel Tower makes an appearance when you are least expecting it, soaring over rooftops or peeking out at a road’s end.
 She looks fine in the daytime but even more glamorous at night.
 On the hour, her golden twinkling lights glitter for 5 minutes as her sweeping beam ignites the city.